 My best recommendation is five people if you can swing it.
 Five references gives the employer choices while also illustrating that you have a solid range of people who you believe will stand up for you.

 Finally, a major exception here is for senior roles.
-If you’re going to C-Level or VP level roles, you’ll probably want provide a more robust set of references.
-Seven is a good ballpark.
+If you’re going for C-Level or VP level roles, you’ll probably want to provide a more robust set of references.
+Seven is a good ballpark here.

 Everybody else can stick with five!